voxel51/fiftyone-plugins/README.md

 ### Contributing to this repository 🙌

-You're also welcome to contribue to the plugins that live natively in this repository.
+You're also welcome to contribute to the plugins that live natively in this repository.
 Check out the [contributions guide](CONTRIBUTING.md) for instructions.